 Price: $49.99 on Steam, Paradox Store

 Review Version: 1.0.1

 Review Platform: Windows 10 PC

 Thank you for reading this Crusader Kings 3 review!
 I had fun playing the game and learning the various mechanics.
-With the release date coming I can start working on some achievements.

 My sincerest gratitude to Paradox Interactive for providing me with a preview build of the game so that I could write this article for you.
 I appreciate the chance to showcase one of my favorite games and one of the best examples of emergent narrative.

 If you like the content here at Emergent Mage, please bookmark the site and share it with a friend.
-Use the social media buttons if you want.

 Crusader Kings 3 is a gorgeous refinement over the previous title with engaging new mechanics and improvements to make the complexity more accessible.